ZipCPU/eth10g/README.md

 The next steps for this project include:

+- Network throughput has been measured, to within about 99.7% of the maximum expected throughput.
-- Measuring the network throughput.  [iperf](https://iperf.fr/) has been recommended for this purpose.
+  [iperf](https://iperf.fr/) was used for this purpose.

 - Completing the [SATA controller](https://github.com/ZipCPU/wbsata).